Eti-ido/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty
-Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one
+Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one script that lists all files  in the current directory and the parent of the working directory and the /boot directory (in this order), in long format